It’s been a year of supersized AI models.

 Meanwhile, South Korean internet search firm Naver announced a model called HyperCLOVA, with 204 billion parameters.

 Every one of these is a notable feat of engineering.
-For a start, training a model with more than 100 billion parameters is a complex plumbing problem: hundreds of individual GPUs—the hardware of choice for training deep neural networks—must be connected and synchronized, and the training data split must be into chunks and distributed between them in the right order at the right time.
+For a start, training a model with more than 100 billion parameters is a complex plumbing problem: hundreds of individual GPUs—the hardware of choice for training deep neural networks—must be connected and synchronized, and the training data split into chunks and distributed between them in the right order at the right time.

 Large language models have become prestige projects that showcase a company’s technical prowess.
 Yet few of these new models move the research forward beyond repeating the demonstration that scaling up gets good results.